Frequently Asked Questions

 You can, BUT not in the JumpStart program.
 The JumpStart Program requires students to enroll in at least six (6) credit hours for either first or second summer session.

 You can, BUT not in the JumpStart program.
-The JumpStart program is only available in first and second summer sessions and August intersession.
+The JumpStart program is only available in first and second summer sessions.

 This fee is a registration and programming fee for the JumpStart program.
 This fee funds the processing of the student's application and summer programming for the students.
-Our office operates entirely off these fees to provide quality counselors and a better programming experience.
-This fee is NOT a deposit on tuition, course fees, and other expenses as indicated on the Costs page.
+Our office operates entirely off these fees to provide peer leaders, social events, and a better programming experience.
+This fee is NOT a deposit on tuition, course fees, and other expenses.

 No. Unless you are expecting federal aid during the summer, you do not need to fill out the previous year's FAFSA.